Orthomorphism Polynomials of degree $7$ over finite fields: Main Results

 This forms our main methodology.
 For each of the remaining families over $\mathbb{F}_{13}$ we apply the same technique with minor changes to the code to obtain our results.
-For brevity, we only list the values of $(\alpha,~\beta),$ if they exist, for each family together with the corresponding systems of equations.\\ \textbf{Family 2:}~$(0,~0,~0,~0,~6)$
+For brevity, we specify only the number of pairs $(\alpha,~\beta)$ associated with each family, whenever they exist along with those corresponding systems of equations which are solvable over $\mathbb{F}_{13}^*.$ The explicit forms of these pairs will be presented in the subsequent theorem. \\ \textbf{Family 2:}~$(0,~0,~0,~0,~6)$